 The harder you work out the more oxygen you need to replace the ATP you’re burning.
 When you’re short on oxygen, cells in your muscles and blood produce lactate as an alternative method of turning carbs into energy.
 This causes a lactic acid buildup and disrupts your normal pH balance.
 Studies show Cordyceps contain specific, beta-glucan factors that help slow this buildup.

-(Note: While this article is about mushrooms, one of the best ways of reducing muscle spasms, cramps, and soreness is with magnesium.)
+(Note: While this article is about mushrooms, one of the best ways to reduce muscle spasms, cramps, and soreness is with magnesium.)

 Whether we experience stress as mental or physical in nature, it’s really happening at the cellular level.
 Stress is a major, Major cause of fatigue.
 Luckily, numerous mushrooms, like Cordyceps, Reishi, and Chaga are adaptogens.
 Adaptogens help us adapt to or cope with stress in the healthiest possible way.
 When you can properly cope with stress, sleep comes more easily, the body must allocate fewer resources to a radical stress response, the strain is less on the kidneys, adrenals, and heart, fewer stress hormones are produced, digestion is more efficient, etc. All these things support higher energy levels.

 So, What’s the Best Mushroom for Energy?

 Depending on the root cause of your low energy there are several different mushrooms you can use, including Reishi, Shiitake, Chaga, and Lion’s Mane.
 However, the best overall solution, if you want just one mushroom, is Cordyceps.
 It covers all your bases.